shereedietel/notes/README.md

 Second, use time management techniques to plan out your day.
 Break down your task into smaller, manageable pieces, then allocate time for each piece.
 Using a scheduling tool like Trello or Asana can help keep you organized and on track.
 Set reminders and deadlines for yourself to stay motivated and accountable.

 Lastly, maintain a clean and organized workspace.
 The more cluttered your workspace is, the more likely you are to lose focus and become distracted.
 Keep your code organized, your files tidy,and your notes in order.This will not only make your job easier but also help to reduce the amount of time spent searching for missing information.

+# 2024-02-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, taking into account any potential obstacles or interruptions.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these tips, you can make the most of your programming time and achieve your goals more effectively.